BetaRavener/uPyLoader/README.md

 #### File execution:
 Select the file in remote folder you wish to execute (by single-clicking it) and press `Execute` button.

+### Flashing firmware:
+Open dialog by selecting `File->Flash firmware`.
+Because of mismatch between python version (uPyLoader == Python3, esptool == Python2), it is required that you select Python2 executable of environment which contains esptool (esptool can be added to environment with `pip install esptool`).
+In case that this executable can be called directly (e.g. on linux), it is sufficient to type `python` into `Python2 path` field.
+Otherwise, full path to executable must be specified.
+You can use `Pick` button next to the input field for browsing through directories.
+An example of full path on Windows is `C:/Python27/python.exe`.

+Once correct Python2 executable is selected, choose firmware file that you would like to flash to ESP8266.
+Either enter full path to `Firmware file` field or use `Pick` button to browse.
+You can also choose if you would like to erase flash prior to writing new firmware by checking `Erase flash` (this operation takes aprox.
+10 seconds).
+Select communication port from `Port` drop-down and check if you have ESP8266 wired up correctly (the correct wiring can be seen by clicking on `Wiring instructions`).
+If everything is in order, press Flash button.
+The `Flasher output` text-box should show progress of the operation and end with message `Rebooting from flash mode...` if successful.

 ### Configuration:
 All configuration is currently handled by `config.txt` file.